szchenghuang/react-google-invisible-recaptcha/README.md

 <Recaptcha ref={ ref => this.recaptcha = ref } ... />
 ```

-* this.recaptcha.execute() invokes the reCAPTCHA check.
+* _this.recaptcha.execute_ function which invokes the reCAPTCHA check.
-* this.recaptcha.reset() resets the reCAPTCHA widget.
+* _this.recaptcha.reset_ function which resets the reCAPTCHA widget.
-* this.recaptcha.getResponse() returns the response token.
+* _this.recaptcha.getResponse_ function which returns the response token.

 ## License ##